How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 Step Three: Estimate Your Variable Monthly Expenses

-Variable expenses change month to month, but most fall into predictable patterns.
-Review your bank and credit card statements from the past two to three months to find your actual spending in each category — not what you think you spent, but what the statements show you actually spent.
+Variable expenses change month to month but follow predictable patterns.
+Review your bank and credit card statements from the past two to three months to find what you actually spent — not what you think you spent.

 Dining out and food delivery.
 This is often higher than people expect.
-Include restaurant meals, coffee shops, and food delivery apps.
+Include restaurants, coffee shops, and delivery apps.

 Personal care.
-Haircuts, toiletries, personal hygiene products, and similar expenses.
+Haircuts, toiletries, and personal hygiene products.

 Clothing.
 Estimate a monthly average based on actual spending.
-This is often irregular — you may spend nothing for two months and then a larger amount in a third month.
+This is often irregular — nothing for two months, then more in a third.

 Child-related expenses.
 Childcare, school supplies, activities, and clothing for children if applicable.